Jason Kubler: 2022: Wimbledon fourth round, Grand Slam mixed doubles final, and first Top 10 victory

-2023: Australian Open doubles title, career-high rankings
+2023: Grand Slam doubles title, Masters 1000 debut, and career-high rankings

-Kubler made his 2023 United Cup debut representing team Australia, following the withdrawal of Nick Kyrgios from the event.
-In the group stage, Kubler defeated World No. 27 Dan Evans and World No. 39 Albert Ramos-Viñolas in his rubbers.
-Despite his strong results, Australia failed to progress past the group stage.
-Following his performance, Kubler returned to the top 100, rising to a career-high ranking of No. 86 in the world.
-At the Adelaide International 2 event, Kubler received a wildcard into the main draw and continued his good form, defeating Tomas Martin Etcheverry in the first round.
-He was then defeated by the 6th seed, Miomir Kecmanovic in three tight sets.
+Kubler began his 2023 season representing Australia at the inaugural 2023 United Cup, following the withdrawal of Nick Kyrgios.
+During the group stage, he recorded singles victories over world No. 27 Dan Evans and world No. 39 Albert Ramos Viñolas.
+Despite his contributions, Australia did not advance beyond the group stage.
+Kubler’s performance, however, saw him return to the top 100, reaching a then-career-high singles ranking of No. 86.
+At the Adelaide International 2 tournament, Kubler rentered the main draw as a wildcard and defeated Tomás Martín Etcheverry in the first round before falling to sixth seed Miomir Kecmanovic in three tight sets.

-Kubler received a wildcard into the 2023 Australian Open, marking his first appearance at the event in four years.
-In the first round, he defeated Sebastian Baez in straight sets, his first main draw win at the Australian Open in his career.
-In the second round, he lost in four sets to Russian 18th seed Karen Khachanov.

-In the doubles event, Kubler and fellow Australian Rinky Hijikata entered the tournament as wildcards.
-The pair made a run through the draw to reach their first major final, recording notable wins over three seeded teams, sixth seeds Lloyd Glasspool and Harri Heliövaara in the second round, world No. 1 duo Wesley Koolhof and Neal Skupski in the quarterfinals and eight seeds Marcel Granollers and Horacio Zeballos in the semifinals.
-The pair also saved a match point in the third round against Tomislav Brkić and Gonzalo Escobar.
-Kubler and Hijikata defeated Hugo Nys and Jan Zieliński in the final to win their maiden Grand Slam title, becoming the fifth unseeded team to win an Australian Open men’s doubles title in the Open era and only the second as wildcards.
-The result propelled Kubler 130 places up the doubles rankings to a career-high No. 33 in the world.
-Kubler also achieved a career-high ranking in singles following the Australian Open, at No. 79 in the world.
+At the Australian Open, Kubler made his first main draw appearance at the tournament in four years after receiving a wildcard entry.
+In the first round, he secured his first main draw victory at the event, 13 years after his tournament debut, by defeating Sebastián Báez in straight sets.
+He exited the tournament after losing in the second round to 18th seed Karen Khachanov.
+In the doubles event, Kubler partnered with fellow Australian Rinky Hijikata.
+Enntering the tournament as wildcards, the pair made a remarkable run to the title, defeating three seeded teams: sixth seeds Lloyd Glasspool and Harri Heliövaara, top seeds Wesley Koolhof and Neal Skupski, and eighth seeds Marcel Granollers and Horacio Zeballos.
+They also saved a match point in the third round against Tomislav Brkić and Gonzalo Escobar.
+In the final, they overcame Hugo Nys and Jan Zieliński to win their maiden Grand Slam title.
+Kubler and Hijikata became only the fifth unseeded team, and just the second wildcard pairing, to win the Australian Open men’s doubles title in the Open Era.
+The victory propelled Kubler 130 places up the doubles rankings to a career-high of No. 33.
+He also reached a new career-best singles ranking of No. 79 following the tournament.